JonathanMSifleet/CritickerOverhaul/readme.md

 *******************

 To Do (incomplete list):
-- Convert express routes to AWS
+- Convert get review route to AWS
 - Validation

 *******************